 At the beginning of each semester students may request a course catalogue containing a list of course offerings for the semester.
 Information about each course, such as professor, department, and prerequisites will be included to help students make informed decisions.
 The new on-line registration system will allow students to select four course offerings for the coming semester.
 In addition, each student will indicate two alternative choices in case a course offering becomes filled or cancelled.
 No course offering will have more than ten students.
 No course offering will have fewer than three students.
-A course offering will have fewer than three students.
-A course offering will have fewer than three students.
-A course offering will be the student in the student is system sends information to the billing system, so the student can be billed for the semester.
-Professors must be able to access the on-line system to indicate which courses signed up for their course offering.
+A course offering with fewer than three students will be cancelled.
+Once the registration process is completed for a student, the registration system sends information to the billing system, so the student can be billed for the semester.
+Professors must be able to access the on-line system to indicate which courses they will be teaching.
+They will also need to see which students signed up for their course offering.
 For each semester, there is a period of time that students can change their schedules.
 Students must be able to access the on-line system during this time to add or drop courses.
 The billing system will credit all students for courses dropped during this period of time.